The Foundational Pose as a Selection Mechanism for the Design of Tool-Wielding Multi-Finger Robotic Hands: Methods

 \subsection{Design Template and Hardware Realization}

 We adopted an anthropomorphic design template to specify the hand's design space.
 The design template consists of four identical 3-DoF fingers, each with a universal metacarpophalangeal (MCP) joint and a revolute interphalangeal (IP) joint.
-Each finger also has cylinder- and capsule-shape links, and is realized on hardware with an aluminium rigid endoskeleton, a 3D printed thermoplastic elastomer (TPE) soft skin, and a tendon-pulley differential transmission \cite{barret_wam, romela_bruce}.
+The MCP joint is actuated via a tendon-pulley differential transmission \cite{barret_wam, romela_bruce}: The finger flexes/extends when the two pulleys rotate in the same direction at equal speeds, and adducts/abducts when the two pulleys rotate in the opposite direction at equal speeds.
+Each finger also has cylinder- and capsule-shape links, which are realized on hardware with an aluminium rigid endoskeleton and a 3D printed thermoplastic elastomer (TPE) soft skin.
 Fig. \ref{fig:design_template_and_parametrization} and Fig. \ref{fig:headline} show the design template and a hardware prototype built based on the template, respectively.
 The design parameters $d = ^{\intercal}$ define a six-dimensional (6D) design space.
-Each parameter means the following: $d_1 \rightarrow$ the distal link's length.
-The entire finger's length is assumed to be $L_{tot} = 100$ mm, so $d_1$ also determines the proximal link's length. $d_2 \rightarrow $ the palm's length. $d_3 \rightarrow$ the palm's half width. $d_4 \rightarrow$ the finger's radius. $d_5 \rightarrow$ the palm's angle. $d_6 \rightarrow$ the thumb's mounting angle relative to the palm.
+Each parameter means the following: \begin{itemize} \item $d_1 \rightarrow$ the distal link's length.
+The entire finger's length is $L_{tot} = 100$ mm, so $d_1$ also determines the proximal link's length. \item $d_2 \rightarrow $ the palm's length. \item $d_3 \rightarrow$ the palm's half width. \item $d_4 \rightarrow$ the finger's diameter. \item $d_5 \rightarrow$ the palm's angle. \item $d_6 \rightarrow$ the thumb's axial rotational angle relative to the palm, i.e., rotation about frame $\{ R_{1} \}$'s $x$-axis in Fig. \ref{fig:design_template_and_parametrization}. \end{itemize}

-We chose this design template and hardware realization because: 1) four 3-DoF fingers are the fewest fingers and DoFs required for one hand to achieve all three identified FPs.
-2) cylinder and capsule are some of the simplest geometries for reasoning about roll-slide contact and collision.
-3) the design parameters represent feasible hardware changes in the hardware prototype's mechanical design.
-4) the rigid endoskeleton ensures reasonable strength and accuracy of the rigid body kinematics model, while the soft skin provides local compliance at the contact to compensate for modeling errors and uncertainties.
-5) the differential transmission amplifies strength along the finger's MCP flexion/extension axis, which is a dominant movement axis in all three identified tool-hand parallel mechanisms.
+We chose this design template and hardware realization because: 1) Four 3-DoF fingers are the fewest fingers and DoFs required for one hand to achieve all three identified FPs.
+2) Cylinder and capsule are some of the simplest geometries for reasoning about rolling and sliding contact and collision.
+3) The design parameters represent feasible hardware changes in the hardware prototype's mechanical design.
+4) The rigid endoskeleton ensures reasonable strength and accuracy of a rigid body kinematics model, while the soft skin provides local compliance at the contact to compensate for modeling errors and uncertainties.
+5) The differential transmission amplifies strength along the finger's MCP flexion/extension axis, which is a dominant movement axis in all three identified tool-hand parallel mechanisms.